nicoxmcd/Cloud/Paths/CloudPracticioner/Support.md

 Amazon S3 charges per GB of usage.

 **Data Transfer**
-Data going INTO AWS is usually free, but outbound data is scharged depending on which region the data starts from and leaves from.
+Data going INTO AWS is usually free, but outbound data is charged depending on which region the data comes from and goes to.
 These charges vary from region to region and cross availability zones.

 ### AWS Free Tier
 Try many services for free for 12 months for most services.
-But as the expiration date of the free tier approaches, you'll be notified by AWS and you'll be responsible for manaually turning down or deleting the services you don't want to be charged for.
+But as the expiration date of the free tier approaches, you'll be notified by AWS and you'll be responsible for manaually turning off or deleting the services you don't want to be charged for.
 **Always Free**
 These services as always free to use, but there are usage limits.

 **12 Months**
-Free for use, with usage limit, for 12 months after initial sign-up date: these limits might be use time, requests, storage, number of characters, number of actions per month.
+Free for use, with usage limit, for 12 months after initial sign-up date: these limits might be use-time, requests, storage, number of characters, number of actions per month.

 **Trials**
-Most are less than 12 months and have stricter limits, common limitations are use time, number of requests, use of space.
+Most are less than 12 months and have stricter limits, common limitations are use-time, number of requests, use of space.

 ## Billing, Budget, and Cost Management
-### AWS Budget and cost management resources
+### AWS Budget and Cost Management Resources
 **AWS Budgets**
 - Set up custom budgets to track your AWS resource costs and usage
 - Send alerts when you exceed thresholds (no surprise bills)
 - Respond with custom actions to prevent outages, insufficient resource use, and lack of coverage
-- You can opt to receive AWS budget reports daily, weekly, or monthly via email
+- Opt to receive budget reports daily, weekly, or monthly via email
 - Visualize costs before you spend

 **AWS Cost Explorer**
-- Analyze AWS resource usages after the fact and create usage forecast to project future AWS costs
+- Analyze resource usages and create usage forecast to project future costs
 - Create custom reports based on usage to analyze data at high or granular levels

 **AWS Cost and Usage Reports AWS CUR**